Blog Photo Styling: 9 Affordable Photography Props

 Colored paper- especially colors like pinks and blues- can easily add some color to your product or beauty shots.
 They’re also very affordable and easy to store.
 I always buy them at arts & crafts stores like Michael’s or Joann’s.

 THROWS AND BLANKETS

-These are great for adding some texture into your shots.
-I like to use anything from rugs, to patterned blankets or even white bed sheets.
+These are great for adding some texture to your shots.
+I like to use anything from rugs to patterned blankets or even white bed sheets.
 Sometimes when I style my blog photos, I feel like they seem a bit “empty”- almost as if there was something missing.
 That’s when I usually reach for one of my throws or little rugs and use them to add some texture to my shots.

 If you don’t have any throws or blankets handy, you can try using different fabrics or even some pieces from your wardrobe.
 Sounds a bit silly, but it works (just make sure not to get them dirty).
 In the featured image in this post, I actually used my pink blouse to add some color and texture.
 In the past, I’ve also used sweaters, jean shirts, etc.

 Pretty much any stationery products also work, especially for lifestyle photography.
 Zazzle is a pretty affordable place where you can find a ton of cute stuff, but places like TJ Maxx or Marshalls also sell them, usually at great prices.

 When it comes to finding those affordable photography props, I’d say first take a look at what you already have sitting around your house/apartment/room (nothing is more affordable than using something that you already have! ;) ).
 When buying little knick-knacks just for the purpose of styling your shots, I’d definitely suggest storing them all together in a box so that when you take your photos, you can easily grab them.